se4science/SE-CODESE17/README.md

   - Booth Talk on Why Persistently Identifying Software is a Good Idea, Thursday 14th November.
 13:30 - 13:45, Booth 1136 (STFC)
   - [Panel on HPC Software: Is “Cool Stuff” Really Incompatible with Sustainability?](https://sc17.supercomputing.org/?post_type=page&p=5407&id=pan126&sess=sess250), Friday 17th November, 08:30 - 10:00, Room 205-207

+### Code Review Survey

+Jeffrey Carver and Nasir Eisty of the University of Alabama are conducting a research study titled “Code Review Process in Computational Science and Engineering Software”.
+They wish to understand the practices, impacts and barriers of code review technique in Computational Science and Engineering (CSE) software development.

+We encourage workshop participants to complete a web survey that will take about 15 minutes.
+This survey contains questions about your previous experience with code review process.

+Complete the survey at: [http://bit.ly/CodeReview-SC17](http://bit.ly/CodeReview-SC17)

 ### Committees

 #### Organizing Committee